 As I finally got up to leave, a thousand thoughts had started to play in my mind yet I felt calm at the same time.
 This happens all the time and somewhere inside me, I enjoy it too.
 Maybe it also is one of the things that take me to the mountains often.

 Do you like the monsoons?
-Do you love traveling in this season of greenery?
+Do you love travelling in this season of greenery?